bdwashbu/ScalaAsm/README.md

 Scala x86 is a back-end for a compiler.
 Its a collection of libraries that one could write a programming language with.

-ScalaAsm is a simple low-level assembly API.
-It can assemble x86 code into object files and then link it into an executable for windows 32 or 64-bit platforms.
+ScalaAsm is a simple low-level assembly API used as a proof of concept.
+It uses Scala x86 to assemble code into a object file and then link it into an executable for windows 32 or 64-bit platforms.

 #### Implementing x86